 What Is Lead Time in Manufacturing?

-Manufacturers often focus heavily on because production efficiency directly impacts profitability.
+Manufacturers often focus heavily on the completion period because production efficiency directly impacts profitability.

 What Is Lead Time in Manufacturing?

-Manufacturing refers to the total required to produce a product after receiving an order.
+Manufacturing the completion period refers to the total time required to produce a product after receiving an order.

 This includes: